ClementNerma/WesyerJS/README.md

 npm install wesyer-js -g
 ```

-**NOTE :** The *-g* argument install WesyerJS globally.
-This permit to use WesyerJS everywhere and access to the 'wy' command.
+**NOTE :** The *-g* argument installs WesyerJS globally.
+This permits to use WesyerJS everywhere and access to the 'wy' command.

 ## How to use
 *All of these commands needs to have installed WesyerJS globally with* -g *argument*